Guide to Hay-on-Wye

 The Cosy Café opposite the covered market does great coffee, tasty cakes and wholesome food / 5 High Town, HR3 5AE / 07968 783325 /

-Don’t miss the Old Electric Shop on Broad Street selling an eclectic mix of clothes, homeware and books, it is also a café serving coffee, cakes and light lunches (10 Broad St, HR3 5DB / www.oldelectric.co.uk).
+Don’t miss the Old Electric Shop on Broad Street selling an eclectic mix of clothes, homeware and books, it is also a café serving coffee and cakes (10 Broad St, HR3 5DB / www.oldelectric.co.uk).

 Stay on Broad Street and you’ll find a butchers and access on your left down to the bridge and river.
 Carrying along Broad Street will take you to The Globe, an arts centre with a kitchen serving lunch and dinners (check times) and films, music, talks, workshops and art exhibitions (HR3 5BG / www.globeathay.org).